거울대칭

 \[\left\langle \gamma_1, \ldots, \gamma_n, \frac{\gamma_{n+1}}{z - \psi}\right\rangle_{0, n+1, \beta}=\sum_{k \geq 0} z^{-k-1} \left\langle \gamma_1, \ldots, \gamma_n, \tau_k(\gamma_{n+1})\right\rangle_{0, n+1, \beta}\]the above \(J\)-function can be expanded as

-Proposition 4 (A-side fundamental solution matrix) Define the endomorphism \(S(q, z) \in \End(H^\ast(X))\) by the matrix elements
+Proposition 4 (A-side Fundamental Solution Matrix) Define the endomorphism \(S(q, z) \in \End(H^\ast(X))\) by the matrix element

 \[\eta\bigl(S(q,z)T_a, T_b\bigr) := \eta(T_a, T_b) + \sum_{\beta \neq 0} q^\beta \left\langle \frac{T_a}{z - \psi}, T_b \right\rangle_{0, 2, \beta}\]where \(\eta\) is the Poincaré pairing.
 Then \(S\) satisfies the following.